- What we stand for

 The phrase ‘sustainable fashion’ is broad and can be represented or interpreted in myriad ways.
 With all the certifications, acronyms, ‘new’ materials, greenwashing and eco-everything… It’s hard to know where to start and what to look for.
 We believe that for a garment to be truly sustainable it must be good not just for our planet, but also for the people that make our clothes.

 At Fair Wear, we first and foremost support our member brands.
 Our members commit to implementing our Code of Labour Practices at their factories.
 By supporting them, you can be sure that you’re supporting a brand that is working towards a more ethical supply chain.
 But, you can ‘wear fair’ in other ways too.
 So, we have created a list of tips to help you navigate the world of ‘sustainable fashion’ and adopt more conscious clothing habits.

 1. Shop people-friendly fashion

 Want to shop sustainable brands but not sure where to find them?
-A good place to start would be the Fair Wear member brands.
+A good place to start are the Fair Wear member brands.
 When you support these brands, you know they are working hard to improve the lives and working conditions of the people that make your clothes.
 Fair Wear brands cover a wide range of garments, from luxury womenswear to classic, affordable staples, and almost everything in between.
-You can also check out sustainability-focused online retailers, like Project Cece!

 2. Shop in your own wardrobe